Sphereon-Opensource/funke/README.md

 </h1>

 Welcome to an overview of the most important components and deliverables of the SPRIND Funke.

+**Phase 2**
+During phase 2, we have overhauled a part of the UX.
+See also the [Design and UX rationale](./pdf/Funke%20stage%202%20-%20Design%20rationale.pdf) that explains choices made.
+We have implemented activity histories, contact details and trust establishment warnings/notifications.
+We have enabled and integrated assistive technologies, including a multi-modal (text and speech) conversational User Interface that acts both as a chatbot that you can ask questions, as well as an assistant to execute actions on your behalf.
+The assistant can have both text and speech input, and provide text and speech output.
+You can change the language if you want as well.
+It currently is limited to the issuance process and the credential details screen.
+However on those screens it is fully context aware.

+We have the basics of an anomaly detection plugin.
+It handles fetching resource from the internet, and performs an on-device country/continent lookup.
+We will use this for a trust score in the near future.

+We have integrated OpenID Federation for trust establishment.
+We also us it to fetch the signed metadata for Issuers or RPs if present.
+Right now the wallet assumes it has a list of trusted Certificates and is part of 2 test federations.
+This means it will show a warning for any other party you will be interacting with.

+**Phase 1 (old)**
 During phase 1, work on our [mDL/mdoc](https://github.com/Sphereon-Opensource/mdoc-cbor-crypto-multiplatform/tree/develop) library has progressed.
 The [OID4VC libraries](https://github.com/Sphereon-Opensource/OID4VC) have been updated to the latest spec versions.
 Support for SD-JWTs and mDL/mdocs has been added to the SDK and more changes have been made as one can see below.